EAFE Equities Strategy

 The Overstone UCITS Fund plc applies the UK Stewardship Code Statement of Oldfield Partners LLP as its shareholder engagement policy.

 Andrew joined OP in March 2013.
 He had previously been employed by SVG Capital in London for seven years managing mainly European equity portfolios.
 Before joining SVG, he held portfolio management positions at Sovereign Asset Management, American Express Asset Management and Phillips & Drew Fund Management.
 He graduated from Cambridge University.
 He co-manages the global and EAFE equity portfolios and contributes to the overall investment selection.

 Nigel is one of the founding partners of OP.
-He was previously at MLIM for 13 years.
+He was previously at Merrill Lynch Investment Management ('MLIM') for 13 years.
 He was a director and portfolio manager on the global team.
 At MLIM he was also a member of the emerging markets and European teams in London and, from 1997 to 1999, the Asia team in Singapore.
 He graduated from City University.
-He is Chief Investment Officer and Chief Executive.
+Nigel is Managing Partner of OP.
 He co-manages the global and EAFE equity portfolios and contributes to the overall investment selection.